cs2113-f23/cs2113-f23.github.io/wrkshts/J1-wrksht.md

 Convert your `DriverJava1_sample.java` file from the previous lecture into a Junit test file with the following elements:

-* a single unit test for every input class (give it the name of that input partition)
+* a single unit test for every input class (give it the name of that input partition) -- if you have more than 20 tests, you can skip the rest.

 Assume that the method under test is called `checkCode` that takes a string as an argument and returns a boolean value whether or not the input was a valid code.